SARE Professional Development Program Annual Report for Alaska

 The Sustainable Agriculture Listserv is used to share information on upcoming educational events and grant proposal deadlines.
 It also can be used to improve communication for agriculture producers and educators across the state of Alaska.

-There were 33 University of Alaska CES and SNRAS employees and students, 13 USDA and SWCD employees and 6 Alaska Division of Agriculture employees that attended the Eighth Annual Statewide Sustainable Agriculture Conference.
+There were 27 University of Alaska CES and SNRAS employees and students, 11 USDA and SWCD employees and 11 Alaska Division of Agriculture employees that attended the 2013 Annual Statewide Sustainable Agriculture Conference.

-Results from the 2012 evaluation forms recorded that over eighty-seven percent of the individuals that had attended a past conference reported making changes in their practices, i.e. fertilization, marketing, pest management, grant writing and weed management as a result of attending a SARE Conference.
+Results from the 2013 evaluation forms recorded that 49% of the individuals that had attended past a conference reported making changes in their practices i.e. fertilization, marketing, pest management, grant writing, and weed management as a result of attending a SARE Conference.

 Specific examples of these changes in practice include: